PainConnect 2026 Recap

 The Emergency Medicine and Acute Pain Workshop offered a full day of practical training, interactive discussions, and hands-on learning covering ultrasound-guided nerve block training, ED-focused pharmacology and protocols, procedural safety and visualization techniques, transitional pain planning, and SUD and chronic pain expertise.

-Advanced Practice Providers had the opportunity to enhance their skills through the specially designed APP Workshop, featuring APP-focused curriculum, expert-led didactics, hands-on learning, legal and transitional care guidance, a comprehensive ultrasound lab, and an APP-only reception.
+Advanced Practice Providers had the opportunity to enhance their skills through the specially designed APP Workshop, featuring an APP-focused curriculum, expert-led didactics, hands-on learning, guidance on legal and transitional care, a comprehensive ultrasound lab, and an APP-only reception.

 Innovation Hub